The College of Wooster requires a minimum of 32 courses to complete a bachelor's degree.

 Reminder: Check with The College of Wooster directly for more information on requirements.
 Individual departments or majors may have additional required courses.

-NOTE: Double majoring may require more work but it can provide a unique combination of experience that helps students stand out when looking for a job or applying to grad school.
+NOTE: Double majoring may mean taking more courses, but it can provide a unique combination of experience that helps students stand out when job searching or applying to grad school.

 ✅ The College of Wooster offers services for students with disabilities.

 Prospective students can contact the college's Office of Accessibility Services to learn more about any support and accomodations offered.
 These conversations are usually kept confidential and will not be shared with the admissions office if you do not wish to share.

 ❌ The College of Wooster false or fully-online programs, so students must be able to attend classes on-campus.